ImranAhmedRahad/Mu-Info-Desk/README.md

 ### Moumita Datta Sristy:

-1.On this page, there are image galleries of upcoming campus events, latest events and various events related to the university.
+1. On this page, there are image galleries of upcoming campus events, latest events and various events related to the university.
 Here everyone can easily see our campus events with details.
-2.I used HTML & CSS in campus event, also in this page i used PHP and DB.
+2. I used HTML & CSS in campus event, also in this page i used PHP and DB.
-3.After that, also i used HTML, CSS & JS in for Personal blog using some video file.
+3. After that, also i used HTML, CSS & JS in for Personal blog using some video file.

 ![Screenshot 2024-05-21 at 20-26-50 MU INfo Desk](https://github.com/ImranAhmedRahad/Mu-Info-Desk/assets/129501996/07de44ad-afa6-4f53-beb0-170fc083db0e)
 ![Screenshot 2024-05-19 at 17-18-40 MU INfo Desk](https://github.com/ImranAhmedRahad/Mu-Info-Desk/assets/129501996/822e4cc4-0af7-49cb-a958-116abcb30300)

 ![Screenshot 2024-05-22 at 13-51-26 Insert products-Admin Dashboad](https://github.com/ImranAhmedRahad/Mu-Info-Desk/assets/129501996/2b558cf6-0cb6-4989-9e68-2866c9a02742)